ablab/spades/docs/input.md

 # SPAdes input

 SPAdes takes as input paired-end reads, mate-pairs and single (unpaired) reads in FASTA and FASTQ (can be gzipped) formats.
-Additionally, SPAdes could read NCBI SRA files directly, if their support was enabled during SPAdes build (see [corresponding section](input.md#reading-ncbi-sra-files) for more information).
+Additionally, SPAdes can read [NCBI SRA](https://www.ncbi.nlm.nih.gov/sra/docs/sra-data-formats/) files directly.
+If you're compiling SPAdes from sources, make sure to read [corresponding section](input.md#reading-ncbi-sra-files) for more information.

 For IonTorrent data SPAdes also supports unpaired reads in unmapped BAM format (like the one produced by Torrent Server).

 However, in order to run read error correction, reads should be in FASTQ or BAM format.
 Sanger, Oxford Nanopore and PacBio CLR reads can be provided in any formats since SPAdes does not run error correction for these types of data.